caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/selfcal/index.rst.txt

     *list* *of str*, *optional*, *default = wsclean, wsclean*

     Method used to create the clean mask.
-The possible values are 1) 'wsclean' to use WSClean's auto-masking (threshold set by clean_mask_threshold below); 2) 'sofia' to create a clean mask using SoFiA (threshold set by clean_mask_threshold below, and additional settings in sofia_settings, do not use if output_data = CORR_RES ); 3) a prefix string to use an existing .FITS mask located in output/masking and called prefix_target.fits, where the name of the target is set automatically by the pipeline.
+The possible values are 1) 'wsclean' to use WSClean's auto-masking (threshold set by clean_mask_threshold below); 2) 'sofia' to create a clean mask using SoFiA (threshold set by clean_mask_threshold below, and additional settings in sofia_settings, do not use if output_data = CORR_RES ); 3) 'breizorro'  to create a clean mask using Breizorro (threshold set by clean_mask_threshold below, and additional settings in breizorro_settings; 4) a prefix string to use an existing .FITS mask located in output/masking and called prefix_target.fits, where the name of the target is set automatically by the pipeline.
 The latter .FITS mask could be the one created by the masking worker, in which case the prefix set here should correspond to label_out in the masking worker.
 Note that this third  maskingm ethod can be used on multiple targets in a single pipeline run as long as they all have a corresponding prefix_target.fits mask in output/masking.

   **cleanmask_thr**

     *list* *of float*, *optional*, *default = 10.0, 6.0*

-    Threshold used to create the clean mask when clean_mask_method = 'wsclean' or 'sofia'.
+    Threshold used to create the clean mask when clean_mask_method = 'wsclean', 'sofia' or 'breizorro'.
 This is given as the number of sigma_rms to be cleaned down to, where sigma_rms is the (local) noise level.

   **cleanmask_localrms**